-This topic describes the hardware and software configurations supported in TIBCO StreamBase® release 10.1.1.
+This topic describes the hardware and software configurations supported in TIBCO StreamBase® and TIBCO® Live Datamart release 10.2.1.

 The StreamBase Studio development environment is supported on:

 The StreamBase Runtime for build or staging servers and for production deployment is supported on the following platforms: